PiBrewing/cbpi4-GroupedPowerActor/README.md

 ![Settings](https://github.com/avollkopf/cbpi4-GroupedPowerActor/blob/main/cbpi4-GroupedPowerActor_50.png?raw=true)

-- If you forther increase  the power to 80%, actor 1 and 2 are set to 100% and Actor 3 power will be set to a value of ~ 40%.
+- If you further increase  the power to 80%, actor 1 and 2 are set to 100% and Actor 3 power will be set to a value of ~ 40%.
 This is equivalent to 80% of the total power of this group.

 ![Settings](https://github.com/avollkopf/cbpi4-GroupedPowerActor/blob/main/cbpi4-GroupedPowerActor_80.png?raw=true)